Alice1nCradle/rust_learning/README.md

 2. Variable and Binding (not finished)

 ## How?
-create a new rust project, and then import *.rs into your source code.
+Import *.rs into your source code.

 Attention!
 Not this README!